 • The prices on the chargemaster list are not the actual payment rates that hospitals receive.
 And chargemaster prices are almost never the actual amount a patient is responsible for.

 How Much Will I Pay?

 The best way to understand what you will pay out-of-pocket is to work with your hospital and your insurer.
-In general:

 • Charge amounts are typically set during the budgetary process and are much higher than what an insurance payer and patient are expected to pay.

 • Individuals with insurance are typically responsible to pay any copayments, coinsurance, or deductible amounts as outlined in their insurance policies.
 These out of pocket costs are determined by governmental and commercial payers and are defined as follows: